How are the excursions on Etna up to the top organized?

 HOW TO GET TO THE STARTING POINT OF OUR EXCURSIONS?

-You can get there directly with your personal (or rented) car, the roads are also easily accessible by public transport (FCE lines and times – ACTIVE IN SUMMER) or transfer service.
+You can get there directly with your personal (or rented) car, the roads are also easily accessible by public transport (FCE lines and times – ACTIVE IN SUMMER active service from June to October) or transfer service.

 At the meeting point scheduled for your excursion, you will find your Volcanological or Alpine Guide.